leostera/iamvfl-portfolio/README.md

 iamvfl.com
 =========

-This is the project for my new portfolio site which will be available [here] [http://www.iamvfl.com] shortly.
+This is the project for my new portfolio site which will be available [here](http://www.iamvfl.com) once it is complete.
 It features a redesign and a pretty nifty stack:
 - Node
 - Express
 - MongoDB